Przytyk pogrom: Aftermath

 The trial following the events started on June 2 and involved 43 Polish and 14 Jewish defendants, the latter charged with aggressive behavior towards Polish peasants.
 The verdict was pronounced on June 26, with eleven of the Jews sentenced to prison terms of from 6 months to 8 years (the person sentenced for 8 years was Szulim Chil Leska, the killer of Stanisław Wieśniak.
 Later, Leska's sentence was reduced to 7 years), while 39 Poles received sentences from 6 months to 1 year.
 The accused Jews claimed they were acting in self-defense, but the court rejected those arguments.
 The verdict outraged the Jewish community in Poland, leading to a number of nationwide strikes.

 News of this pogrom horrified the Polish Jewish population, as well as Jews around the world, and contributed to significant emigration from Poland of Jews.
 A one-day nationwide strike, supported by left-wing parties Bund and PPS was organized, and in other parts of the country, street fights took place.
 In June 1936 in Mińsk Mazowiecki, after Jan Bujak, a Wachtmeister of the local 7th Uhlan Regiment was shot by a Jewish resident Judka Lejb Chaskielewicz, riots erupted in which several Jewish stores were smashed.
 The situation in Przytyk itself remained tense.
 Local Jews were supported by their American diaspora, which sent money and food to Przytyk.
-According to Piotr Gontarczyk, collection of money for Jewish residents of the town resulted in a growing negative propaganda aimed at Poles.
+According to Gontarczyk, the collection of money for Jewish residents of the town resulted in a growing negative propaganda aimed at Poles.
 As Gontarczyk wrote, volunteers, while collecting funds, presented the picture of Poland as a "wild country of pogroms", hoping to collect as much money as possible.
 The tendentious information about the situation of Jews in Poland created false stereotypes of antisemitic Poles.

-The poem/song S'brent was written by Mordechai Gebirtig in 1938 about this pogrom.
+The poem-song Es brent was written by Mordechai Gebirtig in 1938 about the pogrom.